roy-ht/editdistance/README.rst

 editdistance
 ============

-Fast implementation of the edit distance(Levenshtein distance).
+Fast implementation of the edit distance (Levenshtein distance).

 This library simply implements `Levenshtein distance <http://en.wikipedia.org/wiki/Levenshtein_distance>`_ with C++ and Cython.

-The algorithm used in this library is proposed by `Heikki Hyyrö, "Explaining and extending the bit-parallel approximate string matching algorithm of Myers", (2001). <http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.19.7158&rep=rep1&type=pdf>`_.
+The algorithm used in this library is proposed by `Heikki Hyyrö, "Explaining and extending the bit-parallel approximate string matching algorithm of Myers", (2001) <http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.19.7158&rep=rep1&type=pdf>`_.

 Tested on Python 2.7.5 and 3.3.2.